Palestinian Climber’s Wish From Israeli Prison: 'I Want To Climb All The Mountains When I Am Free'

 Abdallah Motan

-Motan is a climber and film maker from Bruqa, east of Ramallah.
+A 30 years old young Palestinian man, a climber and film maker from Bruqa, east of Ramallah.
 He is known as one of the strongest climbers in Palestine.
-For him, climbing is not just a sport—it is a path to freedom.
+Today, Motan has completed a year and a half of his life behind bars, without practicing climbing, without going to nature—his favorite place to be after a long week of work behind his camera, or laptop.
+For him, climbing is not just a sport.
+He used it as a path to freedom.

 In general, freedom in Palestine is either missing or incomplete.
 And yet, Motan’s partial freedom has been taken away, just like it has for thousands of other Palestinians in prison—each one with their own life and dreams, now paused until release.